You successfully added to your cart! You can either continue shopping, or checkout now if you'd like.

 Note: If you'd like to continue shopping, you can always access your cart from the icon at the upper-right of every page.

 The Greek noun aion means “an eon,” or “an age.”
 Its adjective form is aionios, which means “age-abiding,” or “pertaining to an age.”
-Back in the early fifth century, when Jerome translated the Greek New Testament into his Latin Vulgate, he had two Latin words that were a rough equivalent of aionian.
+Back in the late fourth century, when Jerome translated the Greek New Testament into his Latin Vulgate, he had two Latin words that were a rough equivalent of aionian.
 They were aeternum and seculum.

 Aeternum is where we get our word “eternal,” and seculum is where we get our word “secular” (worldly).
 Aeternus had a double meaning: (1) unending time, and (2) an age, or a limited period of time.
 We read this in a scholar's footnote found in Augustine's City of God, XXII, i, which says,